• Skip to primary navigation

 To begin to understand EFT, we can look to our understanding of how stress effects us.

 When we are stressed out and feeling poorly – even at a so-called low level – our bodies are in a state of discomfort or even high alert.
-This sense of being under threat can continue for hours, days, weeks or months, depending upon our unique orientation to life.
+This sense of stress can continue for hours, days, weeks or months, depending upon our unique orientation to life.
 We might be quite used to this, or simply accept it as a part of living – even as we struggle under the weight of it – physically, emotionally, in our relationships...

-When our stress responses have been triggered, we find ourselves in a state of fight, flight, freeze, flop or fawn.
+When our sympathetic stress responses have been activated, we find ourselves in a state of fight, flight, freeze, flop or fawn.
 Our bodies release adrenaline and cortisol - powerful stress hormones designed to help us take action for safety and survival or shut down for the same reasons.
 Sometimes this response is appropriate (jumping out of the way of a speeding car, for example), and sometimes it isn't (e.g. inability to express ourselves clearly, screaming at loved one, stuffing down our pain, reaching for the bottle, etc.)

 EFT International Free Tapping Manual